 Chase Freedom can earn 5x points with specific categories that rotate each quarter, and the Chase Freedom Unlimited earns 1.5x points on everything.
 Both of these cards have no annual fee.
 They earn Ultimate Rewards points, but they can only be redeemed for cash (meaning no transfers to airline or hotel partners) unless you also have a Sapphire or Ink card.

-The Chase Sapphire Preferred and Reserve cards are the most powerful personal Ultimate Rewards cards.
-With these cards, you can redeem your Ultimate Rewards points up to $0.015 per point value for travel or you can transfer the points to hotel partners Hyatt and Marriott for potentially even higher value.
+The Chase Sapphire Preferred® Card and Chase Sapphire Reserve® are the most powerful personal Ultimate Rewards cards.
+With these cards, you can redeem your Ultimate Rewards points up to 1.5 cents per point value for travel or you can transfer the points to hotel partners Hyatt and Marriott for potentially even higher value.

-The business cards are known as Ink, and they earn 5x points for office and telecom spend and 2x on dining and gas.
-The Ink Cash is the no fee version, but, like the Freedom card, you cannot transfer points.
+The business cards are known as Ink, and they earn 5x points for office and telecom purchases and 2x on dining and gas.
+The Ink Business Cash® Credit Card is the no-fee version, but, like the Freedom card, you cannot transfer points.
 The Ink Plus has an annual fee which unlocks the full power of your Ultimate Rewards.
 Additionally, with the paid version, your points are worth $0.0125 per point when redeeming for travel.

 Citibank ThankYou Points